viettask/IFQ666_react_web_assignment1/README.md

 ## Purpose

 This application is a React‑based web project created to fulfil the requirements of Assignment 1 for the IFQ666 course.
-It demonstrates the use of React for building a web interface, with a focus on clean structure, responsive UI and maintainable code.
+It serves as a portfolio to showcase a developer’s resume, skills, projects, and experience in a visually appealing and user-friendly way, demonstrating both design and technical capabilities using React.

 ## Project Setup